jarkman/makevember-23-heat-staking/README.md

 Tentacle 2 - with separate pins

-### Not yet posted
+Tentacle 3 - as Tentacle 2 but with a tapered spine to give a different flex shape

 ### Not yet made

-Tentacle with tapered middle

 Curved tentacle

+Tentacle which curves as it deflects

 Soft sheet with hard scales

-Pencil roll with TPU nubbins
+Pencil roll with TPU nubbins for closure

 comb joints